GuOrg/Gu.Localization/README.md

 Get or set the current culture.
 The default is `null` Changing culture updates all translations.
 Setting culture to a culture for which there is no translation throws.
 Check ContainsCulture() first.

 ### 2.1.3.
-EffectiveCulture.
+CurrentCulture.
 Get the culture used in translations.
 By the following mechanism:
   1) CurrentCulture if not null.
   2) Any Culture in <see cref="Cultures"/> matching <see cref="CultureInfo.CurrentCulture"/> by name.
   3) Any Culture in <see cref="Cultures"/> matching <see cref="CultureInfo.CurrentCulture"/> by name.
   4) CultureInfo.InvariantCulture
-When this value changes EffectiveCultureChanged is raised and all translatins updates and notifies.
+When this value changes CurrentCultureChanged is raised and all translatins updates and notifies.

 ### 2.1.4.
 Cultures.
 Get a list with the available cultures.
 Cultures are found by looking in current directory and scanning for satellite assemblies.